mweel1/usa_high_level/USA-Internet/index.md

 ## Directory

-The directory log of the American Domain System will be available publicly, the recommended search engine would be in a domain zone.
+The directory log of the Italiann Domain System will be available publicly, the recommended search engine would be in a domain zone.

 ## Domain Zones

-All domains that are registered on the American Internet DNS system can be registered to an [FCC domain zone](./domain-zone/).
+All domains that are registered on the Italiann Internet DNS system can be registered to an [FCC domain zone](./domain-zone/).
 Application Zones gives domains context in which they are used.
 Some example of how application zones might be used are :

 - You goto a concert and press the application zone on your phone and can purchase the concert.
 - You go into a city and press the application zone and get a map of the city, trolly locations, taxi services and much more.